 These verses demonstrate God’s mercy and justice.
 They represent reconciliation of all to Himself.
 People opposed to God will be exposed to righteousness and realize their rebellion is sin.
 All will repent.
 All will declare Christ Jesus is Lord.
 God is love.

-A voice cries: “In the wilderness prepare the way of the LORD; make straight in the desert a highway for our God.
-Every valley shall be lifted up, and every mountain and hill be made low; the uneven ground shall become level, and the rough places a plain.
-And the glory of the LORD shall be revealed, and all flesh shall see it together, for the mouth of the LORD has spoken.”
+“Comfort, comfort my people,” says your God.
+“Speak comfortably to Jerusalem; and call out to her that her warfare is accomplished, that her iniquity is pardoned, that she has received of Yahweh’s hand double for all her sins.”
+The voice of one who calls out, “Prepare the way of Yahweh in the wilderness!
+Make a level highway in the desert for our God.
+Every valley shall be exalted, and every mountain and hill shall be made low.
+The uneven shall be made level, and the rough places a plain.
+Yahweh’s glory shall be revealed, and all flesh shall see it together; for the mouth of Yahweh has spoken it.”(Isaiah 40:1-5, emphasis added)

-There are fewer words that more potent than these.
+There are few words more potent than these.
 God will make His way to His people.
 He will make a way for us to be His people.
 He will make our paths straight.
 He will level the ground to make our walk without obstacle.
 His glory will be revealed.

 God speaks with absolute certainty and with absolute authority.
 It is His Word that goes out.
 It is His Promise of salvation that is spread to all the universe that He creates.
-It is God Who says, “In the LORD all the offspring of Israel shall be justified and shall glory.”
+It is God Who says, “In Yahweh shall all the seed of Israel be justified, and shall glory.”

 All the peoples of the world are Gentiles except for the smallest nation God chose.
 All the people of the world will be grafted into Israel and become Israel.
 Unproductive branches will be cut away from the vine and be cast into the fire.
 Those unproductive branches do not burn forever, but only until they are consumed.
 A reasonable person might conclude from these verses that God’s judgment of the unrepentant is annihilation.
 Even so, that judgment is superior to eternal conscious torment.